 Students typically register for an independent study course in their major area of study (usually 399H) in the term prior to the term in which they plan to graduate.
 Students must file a thesis proposal in the semester prior to graduation with the department in which the student is writing the thesis.
 This thesis proposal must be approved by two faculty co-advisors who have agreed to guide the student’s work.
 Each department has developed discipline-specific guidelines for theses.
 Students should ask major advisors for copies of these guidelines.

-The deadline for the co-advisors to submit a student’s materials to the Dean’s office for consideration for distinction is six weeks prior to the Monday following commencement, except for the August commencement in which case the deadline is four weeks prior to the Friday before commencement.
+The deadline for the co-advisors to submit a student’s materials to the Dean’s office for consideration for distinction is eight weeks prior to the Monday following commencement, except for the August commencement in which case the deadline is four weeks prior to the Friday before commencement.
 These materials must include a copy of the student’s thesis, the student’s prospectus and the thesis evaluation by the co-advisors.
 These forms are available in 1223 Oldfather Hall.
 Students are responsible for contacting the department in which they are writing a thesis for department deadlines.

 The thesis should approach the form and quality of a Master’s thesis, but need not be as long or as broad in scope.
 It should be substantially more extensive than a term paper.
 The thesis must be the result of independent, sustained thought and intellectual curiosity.
 A survey of the literature about a particular topic is not sufficient however novel it may be.
 Ideally, there should be a clear formulation of a problem or question, a scholarly study which illuminates it, and a conclusion supported by evidence.
 A bibliography and reference to existing literature in the field should be included where appropriate.